azbauer8/Stacks/README.md

 # 📚 Stacks

-A repository of web dev stacks for you to catalog and discover.
+A repository of stacks for you to catalog and discover.

 ## Technologies Used